-Method 1: Using Timecodes to Sync Audio and Video
+Method 1: Using Timecodes to auto-Sync Audio and Video

-Method 2: Using Waveform to Sync Video and Audio
+Method 2: Using Waveform to auto-Sync Video and Audio

 It needs to be noted here that this method might not work seamlessly on every clip.
 There is an easy way of checking if the clips are synced or not- just toggle the List mode in DaVinci Resolve and find out the numbers of audio channels present in the video files.
 You might have to go back and choose the separate clips and audio files and get them synced once again.
 In case it doesn’t work you need to sync them manually.